ValentynaK17/belly-button-challenge/README.md

 # belly-button-challenge
-Interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels
+Interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
 ## Repository Contents
   - *index.html*: structures the dashboard's webpage
   - *samples.json*: contains the raw input data for the project.
 It's not directly used in the scripts but is provided for reference purposes